Jersey Wooly

-The Jersey Wooly is a breed of domestic rabbit weighing about 3 pounds with a bold head and easy-care wool fur on their body.
-They are noted for their docile nature, and gentle disposition.
+The Jersey Wooly is a breed of domestic rabbit weighing about 3 pounds with a bold head and wool fur on their body.

 Origins

-Bonnie Seeley of High Bridge, New Jersey, introduced the Jersey Wooly at the 1984 American Rabbit Breeders Association (ARBA) Convention in Orlando, Florida.
-It was recognized by the ARBA in 1988.
-Today, the Jersey Wooly is one of the most widely-exhibited rabbits at local and national shows in the United States.
-They are also renowned as highly docile pets.
+Bonnie Seeley of High Bridge, New Jersey bred the Jersey Wooly starting in the 1970s from a Chinchilla buck and a black Silver Marten doe with a dwarfing gene.
+A Blue rabbit doe, without the dwarfing gene, was also involved in the breeding process.
+These early rabbits maintained the oblong body shape of the French Angora.
+By 1981, Seeley was mating the rabbits to Netherland Dwarfs, which produced the more petit representatives of the breed that would make their first appearance at the 1984 American Rabbit Breeders Association (ARBA) Convention in Orlando, Florida.
+The breed was recognized by the ARBA in 1988 at the Madison, Wisconsin, convention.

-The Jersey Wooly was developed by crossing the Netherland Dwarf and the French Angora.
-The result of this cross was a petite rabbit with a wool coat.
-Early Jersey Woolies still maintained the oblong body shape of the French Angora, made smaller by the influence of the dwarfing gene.
+A separate breed of Jersey Wooly was under development in New Zealand as of 2004 and was pending the approval of the Rabbit Council of New Zealand.

 Appearance and personality

-A full grown Jersey Wooly weighs 1 - 1.5 kg (2.5 - 3.5 pounds) with 3 lbs being considered ideal.
+A full grown Jersey Wooly weighs 1–1.5 kg (2.5–3.5 pounds) with 3 pounds being considered ideal.
 They have a compact body type.
 The ears are small and erect, standing about 21/2 inches long.
 3 inch ears are the maximum length allowed for exhibition stock per the ARBA's Standard of Perfection.
-When showing a Jersey Wooly, people must know that the head and ears have the most points.
+When showing a Jersey Wooly, the head and ears have the most points.
 The head is bold and squarish which led the breed to being affectionately referred to as the "Mug Head."
 These rabbits are very affectionate and playful and most Jersey Woolys have very friendly personalities.
 As pets, they range from laid-back lap bunnies to outgoing explorers.

+The ease of care of the rabbit's coat is a point of popularity for the Jersey Wooly among small breeds.